jjesse/generative-ai-for-beginners/14-personal-notes/chapter3.md

   - We should always evaluate the model's performance and outputs
   - Measure the model's accuracy, similarity, groundedness, and relevance of the output

-## Operate a Responsible Generative AI solution
+### Operate a Responsible Generative AI solution

+ The final stage of things